huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Share a specific row

 You can share a specific row by clicking on it, and then copying the URL in the address bar of your browser.
-For example https://huggingface.co/datasets/glue/viewer/mrpc/test?row=241 will open the dataset viewer on the MRPC dataset, on the test split, and on the 241th row.
+For example https://huggingface.co/datasets/glue/viewer/mrpc/test?row=241 will open the dataset viewer on the MRPC dataset, on the test split, and on the 241st row.

 ## Access the parquet files

 Every dataset is auto-converted to the Parquet format.
 Click on [_"Auto-converted to Parquet"_](https://huggingface.co/datasets/glue/tree/refs%2Fconvert%2Fparquet/cola) to access the Parquet files.
 Refer to the [Datasets Server docs](/docs/datasets-server/parquet_process) to learn how to query the dataset with libraries such as Polars, Pandas or DuckDB.

-You can also access the list of Parquet files programmatically using the [API](./api#endpoints-table): https://huggingface.co/api/datasets/glue/parquet.
+You can also access the list of Parquet files programmatically using the [Hub API](./api#endpoints-table): https://huggingface.co/api/datasets/glue/parquet.

 ## Very large datasets